 That’s the fundamental problem with the coy, standards-aren’t-curriculum-but-they-sort-of-are game the College Board is trying to play.
 Students’ ability to employ skills such as analyzing language, identifying main ideas, or evaluating sources, is always to some extent dependent on their knowledge.
 The unspoken assumption of the Core seems to be that students will of course be learning formal skills in context of a well-structured, coherent curriculum, but that’s often not at all how things work in practice.

-If it is never made clear what specific content students must master, and teachers are trained to focus primarily on formal skills, students are likely to never acquire the knowledge they need to apply the formal skills in any meaningful way (got that?).
+If it is never made clear what specific content students must master, and teachers are trained to focus primarily on formal skills, students probably won’t acquire the knowledge they need to apply the formal skills in any meaningful way.

 Failure to understand that means any coherent conversation about the problems with the Core is a non-starter.